JustWhit3/arsenalgear-py/README.md

 - [IsInBounds](https://justwhit3.github.io/arsenalgear-py/namespacearsenalgear_1_1mathematics.html#a5e46216eda407e1b2f7d41174349fdfb): function used to check if a value is in a certain bound or not.
 - [e_parser](https://justwhit3.github.io/arsenalgear-py/namespacearsenalgear_1_1mathematics.html#afca1150afc0f3a661662e0e92ef9d0d3): function used to return the complex value of a parsed expression.
 - [kronecker](https://justwhit3.github.io/arsenalgear-py/namespacearsenalgear_1_1mathematics.html#a18ed877a011ff6caa380e11964b40dd5): function used to compute the Kronecker delta.
+- [OrderOfMagnitude](https://justwhit3.github.io/arsenalgear-py/namespacearsenalgear_1_1mathematics.html#a194458ac454c279b4f85b70ddb9141d2): function used to find the order og magnitude of a number.

 ### Parallelization